 Morgan D. Meyer is a member of the Texas House of Representatives and has over two decades of experience as a commercial litigator.
-He represents a legislative district that encompasses parts of Downtown Dallas, Uptown Dallas, East Dallas, as well as the City of University Park, the Town of Highland Park, Preston Hollow, and Bluffview.
+First elected in 2014 and now serving his sixth term in the Texas House, Morgan Meyer currently chairs the Ways & Means Committee.
+He represents a legislative district that encompasses the Park Cities, Uptown, Downtown, Bluffview, Preston Hollow, Lakewood, and Lake Highlands.

-Now in his fourth term as a state Representative, Morgan serves as Chair of the Ways & Means Committee which oversees critical tax and budget issues for the state.
-In this role, Morgan was instrumental in the passage of tax relief measures for Texans.
-He also serves on the Local & Consent Calendars Committee.
+Morgan also serves on the Local & Consent Calendars Committee.
 Previously, Morgan served as the Chair of the General Investigating Committee, as well as on the Judiciary & Civil Jurisprudence Committee and Public Education Committee.
 As a member of the Public Education Committee and co-author of HB 3, the historic school finance legislation of the 86th session, Morgan was instrumental in the hundreds of millions of dollars gained by Dallas ISD and Highland Park ISD.

 Morgan counsels and represents business clients in complex commercial litigation and appeals in the areas of telecommunications, energy/oil and gas, intellectual property, consumer finance, banking, employment disputes, real estate, landlord/tenant issues, construction, securities litigation, insurance, commercial banking, financial services, and healthcare.